rayct/zet/docs/1014/README.md

-# Setup YouTube Channel "notes and Zettels"
+# My YouTube Channel Setup "notes and Zettels"
 # Coming Soon!
 Hopefully in 2023/24

 # YouTube About Section Page